 46. What medication is most likely recommended for a 4-month-old infant with asthma?

-47. The respiratory therapist finds that a patient with allergic rhinitis who is prescribed montelukast (Singulair) is also taking rifampin (Rifadin) for the treatment of tubercular infection.
-What intervention is beneficial for the patient in this situation?
+47. A patient with allergic rhinitis on montelukast (Singulair) is also receiving rifampin (Rifadin) for tuberculosis.
+What intervention is beneficial?

 48. What is the mode of action of Zileuton (Zyflo)?